How to Find a Green Job

 6. Educate Yourself Constantly No Matter What You're Doing

 It also doesn’t hurt to make sure you’ve read the background stuff: John Muir, Henry David Thoreau, Aldo Leopold, Rachel Carson, and philosophy, particularly ethics including work by Peter Singer (The Life You Can Save), Mountains Beyond Mountains by Tracy Kidder, as well as any work that answers the question: “how ought we to live?”
-Online, you should subscribe to Heated World and read it weekly to stay up-to-date on environmental issues.
-(And send them some money if you have it) You should also read The Crucial Years and Voltz every week — it's like taking your vitamins!
-You don’t have to agree with these books or websites, but you have to read them.
+Online, you should subscribe to Bill McKibben’s blog The Crucial Years, David Roberts’ Volts and Emily Atkin’s blog Heated.

-In fact, you should listen to Rush Limbaugh and Sean Hannity as much as you can stand it, and read stuff that pisses you off and which you disagree with.
+In fact, you should listen to people like Sean Hannity as much as you can stand it, and read stuff that pisses you off and which you disagree with so you understand the opposition strategy.
 Peter Schwartz from the Global Business Network once said you should read everything: bride magazines, technical manuals, etc. Even if you just skim that stuff, you will have a sense of what's happening in a range of fields.
 I force myself to read, say, Redbook, at the dentist's office.
 I hate it, but it gives me insight into other people's lives and ideas.
 Plus, you can do this because you have time—after all, you’re looking for work.

 And good luck!